CP-STA/St-Andrews-Competitive-Programming/README.md

 ![logo](assets/logo.png)
 # Competitive Programming St Andrews Beta

-This repository contains the resources and questions from past contests, held weekly from 2 PM to 3 PM GMT on HackerRank.
+This repository contains the resources and questions from past contests, held weekly from 2-3PM UK Time on HackerRank.

 ## Sign up for the next contest